DPDK/dpdk/doc/guides/prog_guide/poll_mode_drv_emulated_virtio_nic.rst

         insmod rte_kni.ko

-    Other basic Intel® DPDK preparations like hugepage enabling, igb_uio port binding are not listed here.
+    Other basic DPDK preparations like hugepage enabling, igb_uio port binding are not listed here.
-    Please refer to the *Intel® DPDK Getting Started Guide* for detailed instructions.
+    Please refer to the *DPDK Getting Started Guide* for detailed instructions.

 #.
 Launch the kni user application: